Lost credentials / Locked out

 Option 2: Make disk image available on another VPS

 Alternative, or if more changes need to be made where it is desired to be able to login from SSH, it is also possible to access the disk from another VPS.
 In order to do so:

 - Create a new (minimal) recovery VPS, give it a clear name, like 'recovery'

 - Shutdown both the recovery and broken VPS

 - In the menu on the left choose Disk images

-- Found the Disk Image of the broken VPS and choose manage
+- Find the disk image of the broken VPS and choose Manage…

-- Change the assigned VPS to the recover VPS one, and choose the second disk slot (Position 1, xvdb1)
+- Change the assigned VPS to the recovery VPS one

 - Save the changes

-You can mount the disk of the broken VPS and make changes on disk.
+/dev/xvdb1.
+You can mount the disk of the broken VPS and make changes to the disk.

 When you are done, turn the recovery VPS off again.
 Link the image back to the original VPS and boot that.